Health insurance for foreign students in Germany

 It is essential that international students are covered by healthcare insurance before they move to Germany.

 Healthcare cover is mandatory by law for all residents in Germany, even those staying for as short a time as one semester.
-Students under 30 doing a degree can register for discounted public healthcare insurance, whilst others will need to look into alternative avenues for cover, such as standard public healthcare contributions, a private plan, or the EHIC card.
+Students under 30 doing a degree can register for discounted public healthcare insurance, whilst others will need to look into alternative avenues for cover, such as standard public healthcare contributions or a private plan.

 How much does student health insurance in Germany costs?

 Students aged under 30 do not need to pay 7.3% social security contributions towards healthcare insurance, instead they pay a set (discounted) monthly amount of €120.34 (students under the age of 23) or of €125.21 (students aged 23 to 30) for long term care which covers both basic healthcare insurance and nursing care insurance.
 This amount is usually less than the cost of standard contributions based on earnings.